ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   been altered without authorization.

-* Verifiability - Verification of software and configuration of the device shows that the software that was authorized for installation by the administrator has actually been launched.
+* Verifiability - Verification of software and configuration of the device shows that the software that the administrator authorized for use was actually launched.

 In addition, RIV is designed to operate either in a centralized environment, such as with a central authority that manages and configures a number of network devices, or 'peer-to-peer', where network devices independently verify one another to establish a trust relationship.
-(See {{peer-to-peer}} below, and also {{I-D.voit-rats-trusted-path-routing}})
+(See {{peer-to-peer}} below)

+{: #RIV-desc}
 ## Description of Remote Integrity Verification (RIV)

 Attestation requires two interlocking mechanisms between the Attester network device and the Verifier: